WHEN DOES A-CAMP START? WHAT TIME DOES IT END?

 I'M A TRANS WOMAN, CAN I COME?

 YES!
-It's extremely important to us to create a space that is comfortable for trans women and we do our best to make that space, and admittedly that hasn't always been the case for every trans woman who has attended.
-We always have at least two trans women on staff and we provide trans-inclusive sensitivity training and/or education to all site staff, A-Camp staff, talent and campers.
-If you are a trans woman considering A-Camp and have questions you'd feel more comfortable discussing with a trans woman, please hit up our Queen Trans, Mey Rude, at mey [at] autostraddle [dot] com.
+It's extremely important to us to create a space that is comfortable for trans women and we do our best to make A-Camp that space.
+We have four trans women on staff and we provide trans-inclusive sensitivity training and/or education to all site staff, A-Camp staff, talent and campers.
+If you are a trans woman considering A-Camp and have questions you'd feel more comfortable discussing with a trans woman, please hit up our Trans Go-To, Abeni Jones, at email@example.com.

 I'M NON-BINARY, CAN I COME?